diskurse/baneberry/README.md

 </p>
 Baneberry is an intentionally vulnerable raspbian image with logging designed to be shipped and ingested by a SIEM.
 <br><br>
-This is intended to be an educational tool to learn about red team tools, Linux logging and log analysis in SIEMs.
+This is intended to be an educational aid to learn about red team tools, Linux logging and log file analysis in SIEMs.

 ## Usage

+Details about log shipping setup, default logins for access, configurable services and vulnerabilities.

+Warning, do not allow this image to be directly accessible from the internet, keep it behind a firewall.

 ## Data Sources